 Box 1: Why is water needed in Lephalale?
-Water de emand will increase in the in the Lephalale area due to the following planned and anticipated consequential developments due to the Waterberg coalfields: struction of Eskom's Medupi Power Station sently underway); Deve elopment of further Eskom power stations; sible development of power stations by pendent Power Producers (IPPs); Extension ension of the Exxaro mining operations and further es; sible petrochemical industries to be developed and the coal field further west of Lephalale; Poss sible exploitation of gas; and Acce elerated growth in the population in the area.
+Water de Water demand will increase in the in the Lephalale area due to the following planned and anticipated consequential developments due to the Waterberg coalfields: Construction of Eskom's Medupi Power Station (presently underway); Deve elopment of further Eskom power stations; Possible development of power stations by Independent Power Producers (IPPs); • Extension of the Exxaro mining operations and further mines; • Possible petrochemical industries to be developed around the coal field further west of Lephalale; Poss sible exploitation of gas; and Acce elerated growth in the population in the area.